April 1, 2025

 You can also directly record with the YouTube app by clicking Create (+) at the bottom of the screen and choosing Record.

-How to post a video with the YouTube Studio app
+How to post a video using the YouTube Studio app

 1. Open the YouTube Studio app.